 - Des Moines City Council bans new billboards

-III.
 Digital billboards create legal challenges and expense to governmental entities

 - Scenic Arizona v.
 City of Phoenix